Project Communication Management

 You ask the questions, and the stories will emerge by themselves.
 Telling the story helps set priorities and take you closure to the solutions.
 In many cases, a frustrated organization may come to the table asking for a "whole new website," and the IT staffers may jump on the bandwagon by offering to design a new site from the ground up, a project that could take hundreds of hours.

-Additionally, IT staff gains a much better understanding of the client’s needs, and they are able to offer better solutions.
+Additionally, IT staff gains a much better understanding of the client’s needs, and they can offer better solutions.
 Better yet, the IT staff might be willing to implement a particular technology solution suggested by the client.